 Researchers have linked 2,4-D to hypothyroidism, suppressed immune function, Parkinson’s disease, cancer and other serious disorders.
 Farmworkers could inhale 2,4-D and get it on their skin while spraying it.
 The chemical could drift from sprayed fields into nearby neighborhoods.
 People would track it into their homes.
 The damage can reach beyond the farmers who live close to sprayed areas.

 In 2015, the International Agency for Research on Cancer (IARC), the cancer research arm of WHO, controversially declared the popular synthetic pesticide glyphosate “probably carcinogenic to humans.”
-The classification served as a basis for the ruling in a recent California trial in which a jury decided that Monsanto, which patented glyphosate under the trade name Roundup, was responsible for a groundskeeper’s cancer.
+The classification served as a basis for the ruling in a recent California trial in which a jury decided that Monsanto (now owned by Bayer), which patented glyphosate under the trade name Roundup, was responsible for a groundskeeper’s cancer.

-Many environmental groups try to convince the public that organic farming equates with pesticide-free farming and while conventional farming (both GMO and non-GMO) links to heavy pesticide use.
+Many environmental groups try to convince the public that organic farming equates with pesticide-free farming while conventional agriculture (both GMO and non-GMO) requires heavy pesticide use.
 That’s just not accurate.
 The result of this kind of propaganda is that many consumers are confused about what chemicals pose dangers and falsely believe that organic food is automatically ‘safer’ to humans and the environment than conventionally grown foods.
-For example, the Soils Association in the UK has published poll results that showed 95 percent of consumers said they buy organic food because they believe they are avoiding all pesticides.
+For example, the Soil Association in the UK has published poll results that showed 95 percent of consumers said they buy organic food because they believe they are avoiding all pesticides.

 While no pesticide is entirely safe, organic products are not necessarily less hazardous than their conventional counterparts.
 Nor are they pesticide free.
 As scientist and science journalist Christie Wilcox wrote in a now iconic article for Scientific American:Copper sulfate is a chemical created with copper compounds in combination with sulfuric acid.